LP-Duality Theory and the Cores of Games: Introduction

-LP-duality theory has played a central role in the study of the core, right from the early works of Bondareva \cite{Bondareva1963some} and Shapley \cite{Shapley1965balanced}, see Section \ref{sec.BS.vs.SS}, to the present time.
 The classic paper of Shapley and Shubik \cite{Shapley1971assignment} gave a complete characterization of core imputations of the assignment game, namely they are optimal solutions to the dual of the LP-relaxation of the maximum weight matching problem in the underlying graph.
 At the heart of their proof lies the fact that the polytope defined by the constraints of this LP is integral, i.e., its vertices have integral coordinates, see Definition \ref{def.vertices-integral}.
 This raises the following question:

 \begin{quote} {\em What is the root cause of integrality of the polytope defined by the linear system of an LP?} \end{quote}

 For the assignment game, the root cause is {\em total unimodularity (TUM)}, see Definition \ref{def.totally-unimodular}.